EntilZha/entilzha.github.io/content/posts/2020/march/reproducible-ml.md

 2. I define parameters to sweep over in `hyper`.
 For now, my code performs an exhaustive grid, but that could be changed.
 3. I added extra information for `slurm` that will be helpful since the UMD compute cluster has varying queue times that have different restrictions of number of jobs and runtime limit.

-The last thing we'll need as a valid `allennlp` config which for my model (and code) is:
+The last thing we'll need as a valid `allennlp` config which for my model is:

 ```jsonnet
 function(lr=0.001, dropout=0.25, hidden_dim=1500, n_hidden_layers=1, debug=false) {